gprMax/gprMax/docs/source/examples_simple_2D.rst

 Create the objects
 ------------------

 Now physical objects can be created for the half-space and the cylinder.
-First the ``#box`` command will be used to create the half-space and then the ``#cylinder`` command will be given which will overwrite the properties of the half-space with those of the cylinder at the location of the cylinder.
+First, the ``#box`` command will be used to create the half-space and then the ``#cylinder`` command will be given which will overwrite the properties of the half-space with those of the cylinder at the location of the cylinder.

 .. code-block:: none